siva-bharath/ros_template_cpp/README.md

 # ros_template_cpp

-In this repository a generic ros_package template is created to utilise while working with ROS at various level.
+In this repository a generic ros_package template is created to utilise while working with ROS.

 The motivation is to make the process more easier since it is fundamental to create a package given any application